 It’s a museum in Hamburg and you have to visit it.
 It explains how thousands of Europeans (especially Jews who were persecuted) left Europe to go to America, in hope of a better life.
 I wrote a detailed article about Ballinstadt, the emigration museum.

 These were the places to visit in Germany!
+You can also check out these UNESCO World Heritage sites in Germany!
 Now here are a few things to know about Germany!